-The registration portal will open on 6th January 2020.
+The registration portal will open by the end of January 2020.

 You must be a current member of the Association of Critical Heritage Studies to register for the conference.
 See here for further details relating to membership.

 To participate in the conference, all attendees must pay the appropriate registration fee.

 The ACHS biennial conference (#ACHS2020Futures) will be a fantastic opportunity to network with colleagues and share your research with an international range of scholars and practitioners.
 As the largest event for Critical Heritage Studies globally, the conference will see hundreds of delegates gather in London to present and discuss their work with established and early career researchers.

 The venue for the conference is The Institute of Education in Bloomsbury, a Grade II* brutalist masterpiece situated in the heart of London’s ‘knowledge quarter’.
 Within a short walk of the venue can be found The British Museum, The British Library, The Wellcome Collection and The Grant Museum of Zoology, not to mention smaller institutions such as Charles Dickens Museum, Sir John Soane’s Museum, The Foundling Museum and The Wiener Library.
 The area is also home to many of London’s major universities, including UCL itself, Birkbeck, Senate House, King’s College, Central Saint Martins and LSE.
 Few urban spaces could offer a greater density of world-leading research and practice focused on critical heritage.

 The conference will include sessions on a wide range of issues, including arts and creative practice, digital futures, environmental change and the Anthropocene, contested histories, and the policies and politics of heritage.
 We also welcome participants from outside of heritage studies who may engage with these subject areas from their own disciplinary vantage points.

 Conference registration includes:

 - access to over a hundred sessions over five days